dymmond/lilya/docs/routing.md

 * **permissions** - A list of [permissions](./permissions.md) to serve the application incoming requests (HTTP and Websockets).
 * **middleware** - A list of [middleware](./middleware.md)  to run for every request.
+* **exception handlers** - A dictionary of [exception types](./exceptions.md) (or custom exceptions) and the handler functions on an application top level.
+Exception handler callables should be of the form of `handler(request, exc) -> response` and may be be either standard functions, or async functions.

 ### add_websocket_route()